HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Data Collector to assets
 ^^^^^^^^^^^^^^^^^^^^^^^^
-By default, Hyperview uses the following network ports to monitor and discover devices.
 Please make sure that the Data Collector can reach the targeted assets on the applicable ports for your site.

-.. note:: Linux Data Collectors currently only support SSH, SNMP, IPMI, Modbus TCP, and BACnet/IP protocols.
+Below is a list of the default ports the Data Collector will use, other ports can be used if needed or applicable.

 .. list-table::
    :header-rows: 1